 A toothpick is your best friend when testing brownies for doneness.
 You’ll want to remove these brownies when your toothpick is covered in moist crumbs; they might even still look ever so slightly underdone in the center.
 The residual heat of the pan will continue to finish cooking them to fudgy perfection, however, so make sure to let them cool completely in the pan.

 Help!
-My brownie cups stuck to the pan!
+My brownie bites stuck to the muffin tin!
 What did I do wrong?

 *Originally posted on May 22, 2018.*